gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

   - Array of strings, numbers and mixed
   - Arrays are indexed
     - each element has a corresponding index (counting starts at 0)
-  - The values can as long as the reference remains the same
+  - The values can change as long as the reference remains the same
   - Nested arrays lets us store arrays inside other arrays
 - **Array Methods**
   - `push(value)` adds value to the END of an array